jtb324/pyphewas-package/README.md

 * **--male-as-one**: If the '--run-sex-specific' flag is used then this flag also has to be passed indicating if males were coded as 1 and females as 0 or vice verse.
 You could pass this flag as '--male-as-one' to indicate that males were coded as 1.
 The default value is True although this flag will be ignored if the '--run-sex-specific' flag is not provided.

 * **--sex-col**: Column name of the column in the covariate fiel containing Sex or Gender information.
 This flag is required if the '--run-sex-specific' flag was used.

 * **--phecode-descriptions**: comma separated file

-# Example Command:
+# Example Command

 **Non sex stratified with parallelization**:

 ```bash
 pyphewas \
     --counts counts.csv \